 Drug recalls: What are they?

-The Medicines and Healthcare products Regulatory Agency or MHRA makes sure the medicines we take are safe.
+The Medicines and Healthcare products Regulatory Agency (MHRA) makes sure the medicines we take are safe.
 There are around 20,000 different medicines available in the UK.
 Once a medicine is on the market, the MHRA and the drug manufacturers continue to monitor it for any unforeseen problems.
 Should an issue develop, or the safety of a medication come into question, the agency has the power to withdraw a product from the market, a recall, and to suspend production.

 When is a drug recall announced?